epics-docs/epics-docs/specs/IOCInit.rst

 Requests for the general purpose callback tasks are placed in a ring buffer.
 This command can be used to set the size for the ring buffers.
 The default is 2000.
-A message is issued when a ring buffer over‚ows.
+A message is issued when a ring buffer overflows.
 It should rarely be necessary to override this default.
-Normally the ring buffer over‚ow messages appear when a callback task fails.
+Normally the ring buffer overflow messages appear when a callback task fails.

 dbPvdTableSize
 ^^^^^^^^^^^^^^